mposolda/keycloak-quickstarts/jakarta/servlet-authz-client/README.md

 Level: Beginner
 Technologies: Jakarta EE
-Summary: Servlet application protected with Elytron OIDC and Keycloak Authorization Services
+Summary: Servlet application protected with Elytron OIDC and RHBK Authorization Services
-Target Product: <span>Keycloak</span>, <span>WildFly</span>
+Target Product: <span>RHBK</span>, <span>JBoss EAP</span>

 What is it?
 -----------

-This quickstart demonstrates how to enable fine-grained authorization to a Jakarta Servlet application in order to protect specific resources and build a dynamic menu based on the permissions obtained from a <span>Keycloak</span> Server.
+This quickstart demonstrates how to enable fine-grained authorization to a Jakarta Servlet application in order to protect specific resources and build a dynamic menu based on the permissions obtained from a <span>RHBK</span> Server.

 For this application, users can be regular users, premium users or administrators, where: